 I find kangaroos incredibly expressive.
 Whether contemplating their facial expressions, their stance or their behaviours, I often find myself wondering what they are thinking.

-These made-to-scale kangaroo sculptures are the first creations in my Australian Series.
+These made-to-scale corten steel kangaroo sculptures are the first in my Australian Series.

 After dedicating an entire collection to African animals, I am excited to showcase Australian native animals in my art.

-The inspiration for my first kangaroo sculpture, Standing Roo, stems from my building days.
+The inspiration for the first of my kangaroo sculptures, Standing Roo, came from my building days.

-I was working in Flinders on the Mornington Peninsula and seeing kangaroos in this type of stance was an everyday occurence.
+I was working on the Mornington Peninsula and seeing kangaroos in this stance was an everyday occurence.

 To me, it is a pose of curiosity.